SpineML/spineml.github.io/spinecreator/createcomponent/index.md

 Aliases are used for two purposes.
-One is to reduce the length of mathematical expressions by allowing the use of variables which represent a vlaue derived in a separate equation:
+One is to reduce the length of mathematical expressions by allowing the use of variables which represent a value derived in a separate equation:

 ```c
 dv/dt = I_sum/C_m - v; I_sum = I_off + I_syn + I_noise